Your cookie preferences

 The best speed guidance we can give is that nowadays, you should probably look for a fibre broadband deal first.
 Some providers still offer 10Mbps copper internet, but often at prices that are either similar or more expensive than the cheapest fibre deals.

-For example, you can now get some fast full fibre deals from around £17 per month, which is even cheaper than some standard ADSL deals.
-So in many cases, a faster and more reliable fibre-optic connection is now cheaper to get than a slower standard broadband connection.
-This means you'll get more for your money if you go for them.
+For example, you can now get full fibre deals from around £17 per month in certain areas, which is even cheaper than some standard ADSL deals.
+So in many cases, a faster and more reliable fibre-optic connection is now cheaper to get than a much slower, more glitchy broadband connection.

 How fast is my broadband?

-Just because broadband providers advertise average speeds doesn't mean you're actually getting that speed.
-Running an internet speed test is useful because you may not know what speed you're currently experiencing, and whether it's at the level that you officially pay for.
-Plus, the difference between 8Mbps, 50Mbps, 100Mbps and even 1000Mbps isn't as obvious in practical terms.
+Broadband providers have to advertise their connection speeds as an 'average', because a few factors can affect the specific speed you get.
+Running an internet speed test is useful because you may not know what speed you're currently getting, and whether it's at the level that you officially pay for.
+Plus, the difference between 8Mbps, 50Mbps, 100Mbps and even 1000Mbps isn't always as obvious in practical terms.

 Test the speed of your broadband connection with our Uswitch broadband speed test.
 This can help you make a more informed decision when you compare internet speeds and packages before signing up.